 UNFPA, the United Nations Population Fund, Africa Fistula Foundation

-In Nigeria, obstetric fistula still remains a public health challenge with an estimated 800,000 women afflicted.
+In Nigeria, obstetric fistula still remains a public health challenge with hundreds of thousands of women afflicted.
 These women suffer severe medical, psychological and social issues that impact their daily lives.
-The average cost of fistula treatment—including surgery, post-operative care and rehabilitation support—is USD 400, which is well beyond the reach of most women with the condition.
 Many are rejected by their own families and communities, and sent away to live in hospitals or other places among women with similar conditions.

-The UNFCU Foundation provides funding to UNFPA’s Campaign to End Fistula, with 100% of the funds going to help repaired and/or incurable obstetric fistula patients acquire work skills and to procure machines and other tools.
+UNFPA-led Campaign to End Fistula with 100% of the funds going to help obstetric fistula patients acquire work skills and to procure machines and other tools.

 - Expand treatment and social reintegration services (livelihoods training) to 200 fistula survivors in the Northeastern Nigerian states of Adamawa, Borno, and Yobe

 - USD 400 covers the cost of fistula treatment for one woman, including surgery, post-operative care and rehabilitation support